Top 5 Reasons Why Investing Is Important

 This approach focuses on dividend stocks with the goal to earn an income and / or use the dividend growth as a method to find high-quality growth stocks.
 A dividend income stock will usually have a higher dividend yield whereas a dividend growth stock will have a lower dividend yield.

-Retirees often seek high-yield stocks to fund their retirement in an attempt to avoid depleting their portfolio.
+Retirees often seek high-yield stocks to fund their retirement to avoid depleting their portfolio.
 This method provides a method to avoid running out of money and have more control over it.

 Value Investing